Home Habit Highlights Publications and Presentations Resources

 1) NIH R34DA052920: Re-Connect: Personalized, Non-Monetary Rewards for Smoking Cessation

-2) South Jersey Institute for Population Health: Improving Opioid Use Disorder Treatment Retention After Release From Incarceration (more info coming soon)
+2) South Jersey Institute for Population Health: Improving Opioid Use Disorder Treatment Retention After Release From Incarceration; collaboration with investigators at Rutgers-Camden and Cooper University Hospital

 Camden Health Research Initiative Projects